-Compute Parameters will return garbage output unless it is known that the scattering is from a lamellar or quasi-lamellar nanostructure!
+Extract Parameters will return garbage output unless it is known that the scattering is from a lamellar or quasi-lamellar nanostructure!
 So use with caution!

-Values will appear in the Output Parameters section:
+Values will appear in the Output Parameters section.

-It is then highly-recommended to conduct a 'sensitivity check' to see how $\Gamma_1(x)$, $\Gamma_3(x)$, $g_1(x)$ and the extracted parameters change as the value of Bg is altered.
-To do this, simply change the value of Bg, and then in sequence, click Extrapolate, Transform and finally Compute Parameters.
+It is then highly-recommended to conduct a 'sensitivity check' to see how $\Gamma_1(x)$ , $\Gamma_3(x)$ , $g_1(x)$ and the extracted parameters change as the value of Bg is altered.
+To do this, simply change the value of Bg, and then in sequence, click Extrapolate, Transform, Save if required, and finally Extract Parameters.